Roman Books Astore

 ISBN: 1845372417

 Review: This book provides an excellent travel guide for those wishing to explore Roman Britain.
 It is divided into four main sections-roads, towns, buildings, and military fortifications.
 Exploring Roman Britain offers fifteen day excursions throughout England, Scotland, and Wales.
-As well as providing interesting historical information about key Roman sites in Britain it provides all kinds of useful tourist information which brings the locale to life.
+As well as providing interesting historical information about key Roman sites in Britain it provides all kinds of useful tourist information which brings the locale to life

 Comment added 10/03/07